 If you are a K-6 teacher, you probably know all about using math manipulatives in the classroom.
-Simply put, math manipulatives are objects that students can manipulate.
+Math manipulatives are objects that students can manipulate.
 Using hands-on tools as part of math instruction helps to make math skills and strategies more concrete for children.
 They’re a great way to support student learning as mathematical concepts become more abstract.

 Manipulatives are especially great for visual and tactile learners, but can support any student in learning new math skills.
 They make math more visual, which helps teachers who are demonstrating a particular skill as well as students who are learning it.
 And because they’re hands-on, they also make math more engaging!

-But if you’re teaching virtually, or homeschooling, that doesn’t mean you need to rush out and order an expensive set of fancy math manipulatives!
-Chances are that you have many everyday items at home that will work perfectly.
+But if you’re teaching virtually, or homeschooling, that doesn’t mean you need to rush out and order something expensive!
+Chances are that you have many everyday items at home that will work perfectly for distance learning.
 Get ready to raid your junk drawer, kitchen pantry, and toy shelf!

 Place Value and Number Sense